Sutto/api_smith/README.md

 to `#call` meaning they can intelligently be used as transformers for other classes, making complex / nested objects simple and declarative.

-On top of this, {APISmith::Client} also uses the same `#call`-able convention, making it even easier to use a consistent scheme for converting data across the application.
+On top of this, APISmith::Client also uses the same `#call`-able convention, making it even easier to use a consistent scheme for converting data across the application.

 Using it on a property is as simple as passing a `:transformer` option with the `#call`-able object